Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 ## Strategy plane ##
 The aim of the project is to create an interactive website quiz that would be fully responsive on all devices and screens.
-The quiz will target people 18+, who is interested in food.
-The website should be easy to use and that user would fully enjoy game.
+The quiz will target people 18+, who are interested in food.
+The website should be easy to use and that user would fully enjoy the game.

 ## Scope plane ##
 The game will be styled in a minimalistic design.
 Customers should easily use a website with no difficulties and enjoy food quiz.
-There is a brief instruction for the users about only one possible answer to questions.
-You will be able to see straight away if the answer is right or wrong, however if user guess wrong, he will require to complete quiz again to have another try.
-Website will automatically redirect you to another question, when question been answered.
+There is a brief instruction for the users about only one possible answer to the questions.
+You will be able to see straight away if the answer is right or wrong, however if the user guess is wrong, he will require to complete quiz again to have another try.
+Website will automatically redirect you to another question, when question has been answered.

 ## Structure plane ##
 The website will be 3 pages.
-The welcome page will have the name of the game, start button and simple rule of only one answer available.
+The welcome page will have the name of the game, start button and the simple rule of only one answer available.
 With the press of the start button customer will be taken to the game page.
 On the top will be a question followed by 4 possible answers and a progress bar at the bottom.
-After answering 10 questions, the user will be able to see their results, try to improve it one more time by clicking try again button or leave feedback in form below.
+After answering 10 questions, the user will be able to see their results, try to improve it one more time by clicking try again button or leave feedback in the form below.

 ## Skeleton plane ##
-All website will be created in same design.
+All website will be created in the same design.
 On mobile version, possible answers will be displayed in rows, but for tablets and bigger screens, possible answers will be displayed in 2 columns to take over the whole screen.

 The wireframe for [mobile version](https://postimg.cc/grjSfCdP) and [desktop version](https://postimg.cc/N22x5wf9) of the food quiz.